Sinotubulites: Preservation

+Ecology

 Sinotubulites and Cloudina (discovered in 1972) are currently the two earliest known fossils of organisms that mineralized shells when alive, and are often found in the same fossil beds.
-It is remarkable that Cloudina specimens often have tiny holes bored in them, which are attributed to predators, while no such borings have been found in Sinotubulites.
+It has been noted that Cloudina specimens often have tiny holes bored in them, which are attributed to predators, while no such borings have been found in Sinotubulites.
 This suggests that Sinotubulites had evolved features that made it a much less attractive target than Cloudina.
 As a result, both organisms are important in analyses of the Cambrian explosion, as predation and the appearance of mineralised components are often cited as possible causes of the "explosion".

+As for the mode of living for Sinotubulites, it is noted that while specimens in Shaanxi are transported, hampering the ability to obtain ecological information from them, whilst specimens within the Dengying Formation are more likely to be preserved in situ.
+It is noted that the Dengying tubes lie parallel to the bedding plane in which they are preserved on, and their general morphology may give ecological clues as well.
+All specimens are open at either end of the tube, along with no attachment structures being found to date, indicating that neither end was attached to the substrate.
+The general structure of the tube itself is also more suited for laying on the substrate rather than standing, preventing currents from rolling the tube, suggesting a procumbent epifaunal lifestyle.

+Taxonomy

+First assigned to Cloudina in 1977 under ?Cloudina sp. due to similarities between the two genera, and redescribed under a new genus in 1981, Sinotubulites has had 7 species assigned to it, although currently only 5 are considered valid :